 Last week my oldest daughter, a college junior, sent me this text:

-“Sometimes when you ask a ton of questions about whatever I’m doing or use excessive punctuation it really stresses me out.”
+“Sometimes, when you ask a ton of questions about whatever I’m doing or use excessive punctuation, it stresses me out.”

 Ah.
 I was trying to convey a mix of excitement and shared nervousness.
 But to my daughter, the question mark/exclamation point combo meant one thing: stress!
-I checked in with my other two daughters and they strongly agreed with their sister: too much punctuation is a bad thing.
+I checked in with my other two daughters, and they strongly agreed with their sister: too much punctuation is bad.

 1. Punctuation matters (a lot).